+Exercise and mental wellbeing, there is a correlation.
 We all know that keeping fit is great for our bodies, but there are also many ways in which it’s beneficial for our mental wellbeing.
-Squeezing in just a few sessions of moderate exercise a week can relieve stress, enhance memory, improve sleep quality and boost our general mood.
+Squeezing in just a few sessions of moderate exercise a week (while wearing the best workout clothes, obviously) can relieve stress, enhance memory, improve sleep quality and boost our general mood.

 With exercise giving such great benefits for both our physical and our mental health, Gympass has compiled a list of top tips to add exercise into our daily routines - whether at home or at the gym, to achieve both a healthy body and mind…